ProgrammerNomad/Linux-Local-file-to-Youtube-4k-stream/README.md

 ## Make Changes

-Edit file and update your Key RTMP (if need)
+Edit file and update your Key and RTMP (if need)

 ## Give permsion by